ryerson-ggl/covid19-data/README.md

 Get the database connection information [here](ACCESS.md#covid19-database).

-For some datasets, files are also available in which links are made available for download.
+For some datasets, files may also be available via download links.

 ## Available Datasets

 A variety of datasets collected and curated by our team are available for COVID-19 project.

-To use or experiment with these data see:

-* [pgAdmin4](ACCESS.md#pgadmin4): query the data using a graphical interface
-* [Programming Languages](ACCESS.md#programming-languages): query the data with a standard programming language

 ### Twitter Data Stream